 - A. The Departmental Graduate Studies Coordinator is responsible for evaluating the satisfactory progress of each student at least once each year (using Appendix G), up until the time that a Thesis/Dissertation Committee is certified for the student.
-Then the Thesis/Dissertation Advisor is responsible for the evaluation (using Appendix E). - B. The Departmental Graduate Studies Coordinator must verify that the grades of courses each semester are posted correctly on their records at the end of each academic year (using Appendix G).
-If any discrepancy is noted, a brief report should be submitted to the Associate Dean of Biomedical Sciences Office for the inclusion in the student's permanent record.

-C. The Departmental Faculty may also take action, concerning a student's professionalism, according to their Departmental regulations.
+Then, the Thesis/Dissertation Advisor is responsible for the evaluation (using Appendix E).
+Annual Submission of Appendix E is absolutely required for compliance with academic requirements. - B. The Departmental Graduate Studies Coordinator must verify that the grades of courses each semester are posted correctly on their records at the end of each academic year (using Appendix G).
+If any discrepancy is noted, a brief report should be submitted to the Associate Dean of Biomedical Sciences Office for the inclusion in the student's permanent record. - C. The Departmental Faculty may also take action, concerning a student's professionalism, according to their Departmental regulations.
 A report of these actions must be forwarded to the Advisor, Thesis/Dissertation Committee, and the Office of the Associate Dean of Biomedical Sciences for inclusion in the student's permanent record.
 Also, the student must be informed directly about these actions.